Cosmic Structure Strikes Back: The Elimination of Vector-Mediated Nonstandard Interaction Models as a Mechanism for Sterile Neutrino Dark Matter Production: Discussion and Conclusions

-\acknowledgements CMV, HGE, and KNA acknowledge useful conversations with Rui An, Francis-Yan Cyr-Racine, Andr\'e de Gouv\^ea, George Fuller, Kevin Kelly, Jay Krishnan, Harri Parkkinen, Michael Ryan, Manibrata Sen, M.\ Cristina Volpe, Yue Zhang.
+\acknowledgements CMV, HGE, and KNA acknowledge useful conversations with Rui An, Francis-Yan Cyr-Racine, Andr\'e de Gouv\^ea, George Fuller, Kevin Kelly, Jay Krishnan, Harri Parkkinen, Michael Ryan, Manibrata Sen, Brian Shuve, M.\ Cristina Volpe, Yue Zhang.
+We thank an anonymous referee for improving the paper.
 KNA is partially supported by U.S. National Science Foundation (NSF) Theoretical Physics Program Grant No.\ PHY-2210283.
 KNA acknowledges support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01) in hosting the ``Dark Matter and Neutrinos'' program, where many of these discussions took place.
 KNA thanks the Institute for Nuclear Theory at the University of Washington for its kind hospitality in hosting the INT-20-1a Neutrinos from the Lab to the Cosmos Program, which facilitated initial discussions regarding structure formation constraints on NSI-assisted sterile neutrino dark matter production models.
 This program and research was supported in part by the INT's U.S. Department of Energy grant No. DE-FG02-00ER41132.